jpilgrim/mdspex/mdspex.doc/index.md

 # Macros

-Macros are similar to extensions except that they are written using the Spex extension block `SPEX_MACRO`.
+Macros are similar to extensions except that they are written using the MDSpex extension block `SPEX_MACRO`.

 TODO: Specify macros, possible macros: alias, rename, block